 Class, Crime and International Film Noir: Globalizing … by Dennis Broe (2014)

 There are many different approaches to the analysis of film noir, since film studies today deal with almost any facet, be it technical, stylistic or director specific.
-Dennis Broe, however, has the emphasis on the social-cultural and most of all the working class aspects of these films.
-He locates the origins of film noir to […]
+Dennis Broe, however, has the emphasis on the social-cultural and most of all the working-class aspects of these films.
+He locates the origins of film noir to a […]